Indigenous Australian art: Kalti paarti

-Symbols
+Symbols and sacred aspects

-Certain symbols within the Aboriginal modern art movement retain the same meaning across regions although the meaning of the symbols may change within the context of a painting.
+Certain symbols within the Aboriginal modern art movement retain the same meaning across regions, although the meaning of the symbols may change within the context of a painting.
 When viewed in monochrome other symbols can look similar, such as the circles within circles, sometimes depicted on their own, sparsely, or in clustered groups.
-Depending upon the group of which the artist is a member, symbols such as campfire, tree, hill, digging hole, waterhole, or spring can vary in meaning.
-Use of the symbol can be clarified further by the use of colour, such as water being depicted in blue or black.

 Many paintings by Aboriginal artists, such as those that represent a Dreaming story, are shown from an aerial perspective.
 The narrative follows the lie of the land, as created by ancestral beings in their journey or during creation.
-The modern day rendition is a reinterpretation of songs, ceremonies, rock art, body art and ceremonies (such as awelye) that was the norm for many thousands of years.
+The modern-day rendition is a reinterpretation of songs, ceremonies, rock art, body art, and ceremonies (such as awelye) that was the norm for many thousands of years.

 Whatever the meaning, interpretations of the symbols should be made in context of the entire painting, the region from which the artist originates, the story behind the painting, and the style of the painting.